connectivecpp/chops-net-ip/README.md

 The libraries and API's have minimal library dependencies.
 Currently the non-test code depends on the standard C++ library and Chris Kohlhoff's Asio library.
 Asio is available at https://think-async.com/ as well as https://github.com/chriskohlhoff/.
 Asio forms the basis for the C++ Networking Technical Standard (TS), which will (almost surely) be standardized in C++ 20.
 Currently the Chops Net library uses the `networking-ts-impl` repository from Chris' Github account.

 The test suites have additional dependencies, including Phil Nash's Catch 2.0 for the unit test framework.
 The Catch library is available at https://github.com/catchorg/Catch2.
 Various tests for templatized queues use Martin Moene's `ring_span` library for fixed buffer queue semantics.

+# References

+- Anthony Williams is the author of Concurrency in Action, Practical Multithreading.
+His web site is http://www.justsoftwaresolutions.co.uk, and his Github site is https://github.com/anthonywilliams.
+Anthony is a recognized expert in concurrency including Boost Thread and C++ standards efforts.
+It is highly recommended to buy his book, whether in paper or electronic form, and Anthony is busy at work on a second edition (covering C++ 14 and C++ 17 concurrency facilities) now available in pre-release form.

+- Martin Moene,member and former editor of accu-org, C++ expert, his Github site is https://github.com/martinmoene.
+Martin provides an excellent set of header-only libraries that implement many useful C++ library features, both C++ 17 as well as future C++ standards.
+These include `std::optional`, `std::variant`, `std::any`, and `std::byte` (from C+Martin's repositories are available at https://github.com/martinmoene.+ 17) as well as `std::ring_span` (C++ 20, most likely).
+He also has multiple other useful repositories including an implementation of the C++ Guideline Support Library (GSL).

+- Vittorio Romeo, blog author, C++ expert, his web site is https://vittorioromeo.info/, and his Github site is https://github.com/SuperV1234.
+Vittorio's blog is excellent and well worth reading.

 # Supported Compilers